History of Jussie Smollett in Timeline

 Loading Video...

-February 2015: Signed Recording Contract with Columbia Records
+February 2015: Signed Recording Contract

-March 2015: Released Songs on Empire Soundtrack
+March 2015: Release of Empire Soundtrack

 Loading Video...

-March 2015: Came out as gay
+March 2015: Came Out as Gay

 In March 2015, Jussie Smollett publicly came out as gay during a televised interview with Ellen DeGeneres.

-June 2015: Guest Starred in Underground
+June 2015: Guest-Starring in Underground

 Loading Video...

-2015: Portrayal of Jamal Lyon in Empire
+2015: Cast in Empire

 Loading Video...

-2016: Aired in Underground
+2016: Airing of Underground

 Loading Video...